ItzJonzey/QB-Inventory-CSS-edit/README.md

 # Studio-PLAYERS
-Here is our CSS reedit of QB-Core's inventory.
-It is customized for our server so you maybe have to edit app.js and other things
+· Here is our CSS reedit of QB-Core's inventory.
+It is customized for our server.
+· Also it is translated into Czech  (Czech is in older commits) · Now it is default qb-inv with CSS edit

 # qb-inventory
 ### License